pip-services/pip-services-docs/content/en/getting_started/recipes/randomness/_index.md

   </tr>
   <tr>
     <td>nextDate(min_year: datetime, maxYear)</td>
-    <td>Generates a random Date in the range [‘minYear’, ‘maxYear’].
+    <td>Generates a random Date in the range ['minYear', 'maxYear'].
 This method generates dates without time (or time set to 00:00:00).</td>
   </tr>
   <tr>
     <td>nextDatetime(min_year: datetime, maxYear)</td>
-    <td>Generates a random Date and time in the range [‘minYear’, ‘maxYear’].
+    <td>Generates a random Date and time in the range ['minYear', 'maxYear'].
 This method generates dates without time (or time set to 00:00:00).</td>
   </tr>
 </table>